• About Flourish Clinic

 What is CIRS?

-CIRS, or chronic inflammatory response syndrome, is a complex medical condition.
+CIRS, meaning chronic inflammatory response syndrome, is a complex medical condition.
 It’s an illness with a wide variety of symptoms that is triggered by exposure to biotoxins.

 Biotoxins are substances produced by living organisms such as fungi, bacteria, and other microorganisms.
 These toxins can cause a range of health problems in humans, including immune dysregulation and chronic inflammation.
 It can be difficult to diagnose and treat, as patients often suffer from a wide range of symptoms that can mimic other conditions.